-In late September 1970 I was given a compassionate reassignment to McChord AFB to fly C-141s.
+AFTER GUNSHIPS In late September 1970 I was given a compassionate reassignment to McChord AFB to fly C-141s.
 This reassignment was due to a serious illness in my wife's family.
 I was assigned to my old squadron, the 8th MAS.
-I upgraded to flight examiner and then reassigned to the 62nd Military Airlift Wing (MAW) as a stan eval flight examiner.
-In 1977 I applied for and was selected to fly the VC-137 for the 89th MAW at Andrews AFB (Presidential Airlift).
-Due to a reduction in Presidential airlift by President Carter, my assignment was changed to the VC-135 at Ramstein AB, Germany.
-After two years of flying Gen Alexander Haig, I was reassigned to Det 1, 89th MAW at Hickam AFB to fly the VC-135 and be the Det Operations Officer.
-We were responsible for flying the Commander in Chief Pacific Forces (CINPAC) and the Commander in Chief of Pacific Air Forces (CINCPACAF).
-This assignment was followed by a year at CINPAC protocol, then three years as commander of the AFROTC unit at Montana State University in Bozeman, MT, then one year as Chief of Staff HQ AFROTC, followed by Air War College, and finally, the commander of the AFROTC NW Region.
-I retired as a Colonel in 1992 and became a firefighter for the City of Tacoma.
+I upgraded to flight examiner as then reassigned to the 62nd MAW as a stan eval flight examiner.
+In 1977 I applied for and was selected to fly the VC-137 for the 89th MAW at Andrews AFB.
+Due to a reduction in Presidential airlift by President Carter, my assignment was changed to the VC-135 at Ramstein AB,

+Germany.
+After two years of flying Gen Alexander Haig, I was reassigned to Det 1, 89th MAW at Hickam AFB to fly the VC-135 and be the Det Ops Officer.
+This assignment was followed by a year at CINPAC protocol; command of the AFROTC unit at Montana State University in Bozeman, MT; Chief of Staff at HQ AFROTC; and finally the AFROTC NW Regional commander.

+I retired as a Colonel in 1992 where I became a firefighter for the City of Tacoma.
 Now, retired for a second time, I live with my wife, Paula, in Peoria, Arizona.